ispras/juliet-dynamic/README.md

 This repository contains [Juliet](https://samate.nist.gov/SRD/testsuite.php) C/C++ test suite for dynamic tools.
 You can measure True Positive and True Negative rates for your dynamic tool.
-This repository was used to measure results for the upcoming [Sydr](https://arxiv.org/abs/2011.09269) security predicates paper.
+This repository was used to measure results for "Symbolic Security Predicates: Hunt Program Weaknesses" [paper](https://arxiv.org/abs/2111.05770).
 However, feel free to support your own tool.

 ## Dependencies